naglissul/time-loop-cave/README.md

-# Game Title
+# Time Loop Cave

-Example description of game GAME TITLE
+Singleplayer web game where the player has to collect a certain amount of coins by defeating enemys in order to escape the mysterious cave.

-Use this link to play: [example.web.app](https://example.com)
+Use this link to play: [example.web.app](https://example.web.app)

-© Copyright credits
+© Naglis Šuliokas 2023

 ## About

-Current version: v0.0.1
+Current version: v0.0.0

 Check the [CHANGELOG.md](/CHANGELOG.md) for more version descriptions.